tc39/proposal-intl-messageformat/README.md

 In order to be usable as a variant selector, the object MUST include a `selectKeys` method.
-When called with an array of string keys, it MUST return an array whose elements are a subset of those keys, filtered to only matching values for the selector and sorted by preference.
+When called with an array of string keys, it MUST return an array whose elements are a subset of those keys.
+The returned keys will be considered to match the selector and be in preferential order.

 Within a message, the value of an expression may be assigned to a message-local variable, and such a variable may be used as an input argument to another expression, or as an option value.
-Some functions (including the default `number`) accept as input objects with a `valueOf` method and an `options` field in addition to `type` and `locale`.
+Some functions (including the default `number`) accept objects with a `valueOf` method and an `options` field in addition to `type` and `locale` as input.
 These MAY also be defined on the returned object.

 #### Literal Text